Hyuria/Soup-Salad-Sandwich-Frontend/frontend/README.md

 - Mockito

 ## Features

+List of features ready and TODOs for future development

 - User login and registration
 - User can submit a food item for approval
 - Admin can approve or reject a food item